 8. Study the anatomy of a kite.

-- Kite Anatomy
+- Parts of a Kite

 - Draw your own diagram of the standard diamond kite and label it.